SeeLook/nootka/CONTRIBUTING.md

   Take a look at [separate article](https://www.opencode.net/seelook/nootka/blob/master/lang/how-to-translate.md)

 -----------------------------------
-## 3. Recording audio samples <a name="record"></a>
+## 3. Recording audio samples (urgent!) <a name="record"></a>
   Nootka is going to use real audio sounds and those have to be recorded in some special way.
 But for now, only classical and electric guitar samples are recorded that way.
 Unfortunately the rest of sounds are converted from midi.
   Just take a look at (to be more precise: listen to) [any sound file (*.ogg)](https://www.opencode.net/seelook/nootka/tree/master/sounds) and that *special way of recording* should be revealed itself.
   Then consider to record such a thing.
-Tempo is exactly 120 bpm, note duration takes three beats (1.5 sec) then one beet rest follows (0.5 sec) - exactly 2 seconds per note through entire chromatic scale of an instrument.
+Tempo is exactly 120 bpm, note duration takes three beats (1.5 sec) then one beet rest follows (0.5 sec) - exactly 2 seconds per each note through entire chromatic scale of an instrument.
-  Of course it has to be played with metronome in an ear, but a metronome device or an app is not precise enough.
+  Of course it has to be played with a metronome in an ear, but a metronome device or an app is not precise enough.
-  Better play with this prepared [metronome backing track](https://www.opencode.net/seelook/nootka/raw/master/spare_parts/scales/metronome-for-Nootka-sound-samples.ogg) - it can be used further to adjust recorded sample file with it.
+  Better play with this prepared [metronome backing track](https://www.opencode.net/seelook/nootka/raw/master/spare_parts/scales/metronome-for-Nootka-sound-samples.ogg) - it also can be used further to adjust recorded sample file with it.

 -----------------------------------
 ## 4. Instrument specific help <a name="instrument"></a>